Ken's K4EAA Blog

 Finally!
 The anodizer came through with a close match to the original Kenwood Bronze.
 I received the knobs on Tuesday, performed the re-machining of the bright highlights, and assembled the first batch with spinners and bearings.
 Wow!
 I got excited!
 They look really nice, I think you'll agree.

-You can see the new knobs here: http://k4eaa.com/k1-knob.htm.
+You can see the new knobs here: https://k4eaa.com/k1-knob.htm.
 I shipped the first orders this afternoon.
 Everyone who ordered one yesterday or today should be seeing them shortly.
 Enjoy!

 Repair Schedule Set Back a Bit